 Billy’s contorted face relaxed, his eyes fluttered, and the toddler slumped back into his father’s arms.
 A second or two later, Billy’s head popped back up, and he was a child again.
 The thunderstruck crowd remained transfixed on his round, smiling face.

 Looking around at the silent congregation, Billy was puzzled, but delighted, to be the center of attention for hundreds of people.
 He seized the opportunity.

-“BIG TRUCK!!” he yelled in his high-pitched voice – and the congregation reacted as if the kid had announced he was wired to a bomb.
+“BIG TRUCK!!” he yelled in his high-pitched voice – and the crowd reacted as if the kid had announced he was wired to a bomb.
 The room exploded in panic.

 With one mind, the churchgoers bolted for the doors, shouting and screaming and shoving and pushing.
 Babies cried, children called for their parents, and the elderly fought to hold on against the current.
-The cameraman and the camera fell to the ground under the surge, the cameraman struggled to regain his footing as he was swept toward the exit.
+The camera was knocked to the ground under the surge, and the cameraman struggled to regain his footing as he was swept toward the exit.

 As the crowd rushed by like a flash flood, Tom put Billy between himself and Amy, and the two leaned together to protect their child from the chaos.

-After an incredibly long three minutes, the cacophony of the mass exodus had receded outside, leaking in through the doors at the rear and front corners of the church.
-Tom peek out at the nearly empty sanctuary.
+After an incredibly long three minutes, the cacophony of the mass exodus had receded outside, now a distant, loud buzz leaking in through the doors at the rear and front corners of the church.
+Tom peek up at the nearly empty sanctuary.
 Among the debris field of clothing, shoes, pocketbooks and other accessories, a handful of elderly worshipers cowered, unable to flee and abandoned by their fellow congregation members.
 At the front of the church, Reverend Fogherty still stood at the pulpit, too stunned to move.
 At his side was Reverend Waite, surveying the scene, just as shocked.
 The rest of the church was deserted.